 Fibromyalgia: In polymyalgia rheumatica, symptoms are more localized, ESR is typically elevated, and pain is present with palpation and range of motion (active and passive) of the shoulders, even when the patient is distracted.

-Prednisone started at 15 to 20 mg po once/day results in dramatic improvement, often very rapid (in hours or days), and this response can help support the diagnosis.
+Prednisone started at 15 to 20 mg orally once a day results in dramatic improvement, often very rapid (in hours or days), and this response can help support the diagnosis.
 If giant cell arteritis is thought to be present, the dose of corticosteroids should be higher, and temporal artery biopsy should be done.

 Treatment effectiveness is monitored by symptoms, ESR, and C-reactive protein.
 As symptoms subside, corticosteroids are tapered to the lowest clinically effective dose, regardless of ESR.
-C-reactive protein is more helpful than ESR in guiding response to treatment because ESR can be persistently elevated in the elderly because of other reasons.
-Some patients are able to stop corticosteroids in about 2 yr, even sooner without relapse, whereas others require small doses for years.
-NSAIDs are rarely sufficient.
+C-reactive protein is more helpful than ESR in guiding response to treatment because ESR may be persistently elevated in older patients because of other reasons.
+Some patients are able to stop corticosteroids in about 2 years, even sooner without relapse, whereas others require small doses for years.
+Nonsteroidal anti-inflammatory drugs (NSAIDs) are rarely sufficient.

-Some patients who are unable to have their prednisone dose tapered and who have frequent recurrences may benefit from the addition of methotrexate (10 to 15 mg po once/wk, if renal function is normal) or another immunosuppressant such as azathioprine.
-Adding a second drug in polymyalgia rheumatica or giant cell arteritis is controversial because controlled randomized trials have shown minimal benefit.
-Trials using anti-TNF drugs (infliximab and adalimumab) and rituximab have not shown benefit.
+Some patients who are unable to have their prednisone dose tapered and who have frequent recurrences may benefit from the addition of methotrexate (10 to 15 mg orally once a week), if renal function is normal.
+Adding a second drug in polymyalgia rheumatica is controversial because controlled randomized trials have shown minimal or no benefit.
+Trials using anti-tumor necrosis factor (TNF) drugs (infliximab and adalimumab) and rituximab have not shown benefit.

-In elderly patients, physicians should watch for and treat complications of corticosteroid use (eg, diabetes, hypertension).
+In older patients, physicians should watch for and treat complications of corticosteroid use (eg, diabetes, hypertension).
 Patients taking prednisone long term should be given a bisphosphonate to prevent osteoporosis.

 Giant cell arteritis may develop at the onset of polymyalgia rheumatica or much later, sometimes even after patients appear cured of the disorder.
 Therefore, all patients should be instructed to immediately report headache, muscle pain during chewing, and, particularly, visual disturbances to their physician.